About CORCAN

 - 2018: Saskatoon Community Industry opens in Saskatoon, Saskatchewan.

-- 2017-18: Indigenous Offender Employment Initiative commences implementation in the Prairie Region.
+- 2017 to 2018: Indigenous Offender Employment Initiative commences implementation in the Prairie Region.

-- 2015-16: CSC fully integrates responsibility for vocational training within CORCAN.
+- 2015 to 2016: CSC fully integrates responsibility for vocational training within CORCAN.

-- 2009 to 2011: Penitentiary farms close across the country and CORCAN implements new initiatives.
+- 2009 to 2011: Penitentiary farms as part of the agriculture business line close across the country and CORCAN implements new initiatives.

-- 2006: CORCAN develops and launches the National Employability Skills Program (NESP) in collaboration with Conference Board of Canada, which includes a curriculum for men and another for women.
+- 2006: CORCAN develops and launches the National Employability Skills Program (NESP) in collaboration with Conference Board of Canada, which includes a curriculum for men and a curriculum for women.

 - 2000: CSC establishes employment coordinator functions in each region and later transfers them to CORCAN responsibility.